jeffdiers/serverless/README.md

-# serverless
+# Serverless
-This is my serverless website
+This is my serverless website.
+It uses AWS and React.js.